VM-Mobile-SDK/nextgen-adsdk-ios-release/README.md

 Starting with IOS 14, you, as a developer, are required to ask for permission to track a user.
 Learn more in Apple's [documentation](https://developer.apple.com/app-store/user-privacy-and-data-use).

 The SDK offers a wide range of functionality that can be used for tracking.
-If you use tracking in your application, you are responsible for adding a privacy manifest to your project.
-Learn more in Apple's [documentation](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests).
+If you use tracking in your application, you are responsible for:

+**1. Adding a privacy manifest to your project.**
+Learn more in Apple’s documentation.
+Apple requires some kind of domain related to tracking.
 You can use the following domain as a tracking domain: `adition.com`.

-Keep in mind that when using this domain, if the user denies access to tracking, the SDK will not work.
+**2. Passing isOptOutEnabled.**
+Even if the user denies the tracking, IOS will not block URL requests for `adition.com` domain from the SDK.
+In addition to adding this domain to the privacy manifest, you should pass the `isOptOutEnabled` parameter to the SDK if the user has denied tracking.
+You can do this using the `AdService/setGlobalParameter(_:_:)` method.

 ## Using the SDK